 These questions are very important because they directly impact the time of the project, price, and dynamics of the business relationship.
 Perfectly, the development outsourcing company utilizes not only JIRA/Confluence tools, works in all mentioned above delivery models but thinks ahead.
 It can, for example, use tools like Calendly for easy time bookings.

 Working in Agile doesn’t automatically mean that a given company is flexible.
 Agile is a methodology but in reality, it’s a mindset.
 Can your offshore software solutions provider adjust when you change the scope of the project?
 If not, look for another one.

 The worn-out phrase ‘there’s an app for it’ still applies.
 To various situations, like knowing the difference (and having the operational ability to do both!) between the development of a native or hybrid mobile application.

 That’s not all.
 Since the mobile market is very diverse, it’s very demanding too.
 You want your application to look and work great on any device.
 Smartphone and tablet screen size variations make it especially difficult to design an effective but still visually attractive interface.

 That’s still not all.
 What about voice control?
 Does your application need that?
 Should you have it?
 Aside from the IT consultancy aspect and the development outsourcing company’s ability to advise you on a matter, you should think about that feature.
 Voice control is gaining ground as one of the dominating trends in the IT industry and it’s for a reason.
 It can, will, and already does generate substantial revenue.

 Is it possible for your organization to long-time benefit from cooperation with a software outsourcing company?
 Naturally!
-Outsourcing of the software product development demands a constant cooperation and periodic contact for updates.
+Outsourcing software product development demands constant cooperation and periodic contact for updates.
 Even in the case of IT nearshoring, where physical distance is naturally less important.